themouette/licpro-php-tp/src/4-complete-the-application.markdown

 $request->getParameter();
 ```

-Redirect the user to the detail view of the updated location.
+Redirect the user to the detail view of the updated location once the
+location is updated.

 ### Deleting A Resource